 Smoking

 Smoking (but not nicotine replacement therapy or vaping) affects the way your body breaks down (metabolises) clozapine.
-If you start smoking, or stop smoking while you are taking clozapine, tell your healthcare provider.
+If you start or stop smoking, or even make a big change to he number of cigarettes you're smoking while you're taking clozapine, tell your healthcare provider immediately.
 Your dose of clozapine may need to be adjusted.
-If you wish to stop smoking while you are taking clozapine, your doctor can plan a smoking cessation programme with you and monitor your clozapine levels.
+If you’d like to stop smoking or switch to vaping while you're taking clozapine, your doctor can plan a smoking cessation programme with you and monitor your clozapine levels.

 Caffeine

-Clozapine can affect your white blood cells called neutrophils.
+You will need to have regular blood tests while taking clozapine because it can affect your white blood cells (called neutrophils).
 These cells help to fight infections and keep your immune system healthy.

-- When clozapine causes a drop in the number of these cells, it leads to a condition called neutropenia.
-A more severe reduction in your white blood cells is called agranulocytosis.
+- For every 100 people taking clozapine, 3 people will get a drop in the number of these white blood cells.
+This can lead to a condition called neutropenia or a more severe reduction in your white blood cells called agranulocytosis.
 A drop in neutrophils puts you at greater risk of picking up infections.

 - You need to get your white blood cell count checked with regular blood tests because you may not notice any symptoms until you have an infection.